 Cross the meadow, heading for a gate.
 Grassland such as this is becoming increasingly rare - common knapweed and ladies bedstraw grow here.
 Cross the next field heading towards the left-hand tree in the valley.
 Go through the kissing gates and follow the uphill boundary of two fields.

 (6) From here you may see the distant towers of Lincoln Cathedral.
 When you reach the corner of the field, keep left along the field boundary, with the hedge on your right.
 Bear right at the signpost and continue with the hedge on your right.

 (7) Go downhill along a short stretch of grassy track, turning off right to stay on the footpath through the area known locally as ‘Hills and Holes’ - possibly an ancient stone quarry.

-(8) Follow the track through the hedge and go right, then left with the fence on your right.
-Turn right at the stream, the River Waring, and after a few yards cross the bridge and continue to join Dams Lane.
+(8) Follow the track and turn left at the signpost, cross the field to the River Waring, turning right then shorlty left over the brick bridge and continue to join Dams Lane.
 Turn right along the lane to return to Belchford.(D/A)

 Yew Tree Cottage is over 200 years old and was built in the local 'mud and stud' style with a thatched roof.

 D/A : mi 0 - alt. mi 0 - Blue Bell Inn